 QIP offers a variety of easy to use study management tools to assist research sites in maintaining and organizing essential study documents.
 These templates can be downloaded and tailored to your specific study needs.
 Check our website regularly for new and updated tools.
 Submit your request for a new tool here.
 If you would like for QIP to customize one of our existing tools to fit your study needs, ask QIP to help by completing a Service Request Form.

 Floating Research Coordinator/Project Manager Support

 Obtain temporary floating research coordinator/project manager support for the implementation of HSPH, HMS, HSDM IRB-approved protocols at no cost.
 Research Coordinators/Project Managers are Masters level individuals who have an in-depth understanding of both institutional policies and federal regulations.
-They are available to provide short or long-term coverage for a variety of research related services (i.e. recruitment, consenting and study management).
-Typical request include a maximum of 10 hours per week during normal business hours.
-Other times and/or longer term requests are negotiable.
-Contact Leslie Howes at 617-432-2153 to learn more about the service.
+They are available to provide short or long-term coverage for a variety of research related services, including recruitment, obtaining consent, and study management.

 Routine On-site Review

 At the request of the Principal Investigator or study staff member, QIP is available to conduct both domestic and international on-site review of study documentation to ensure regulatory compliance including protocol adherence, accurate record keeping, and appropriate informed consent process.
 During the on-site review, QIP will provide corrective actions and offer quality improvement recommendations.

 To facilitate the IRB review and approval process, QIP is available to draft or review IRB submissions, transfer information into new IRB forms, navigate and submit through ESTR, or help respond to questions posed by the IRB.